Samreay/Samreay/content/reviews/primal_hunter/index.md

 ---
 title:  "A Review of Zogarth's LitRPG 'The Primal Hunter'"
-short_title: "The Primal Hunter"
-description: "System apocalypse LitRPG, with all the normal bells and whistles."
-long_description: "Welcome to the multiverse, and follow Jake as he comes into his unique bloodline and becomes a powerhouse.
-Plenty of chapters on Royal Road, though the story quickly becomes the MC being super OP and stomping literally everything."
+description: "System apocalypse LitRPG, with all the normal bells and whistles.
+Plenty of chapters on Royal Road, with the MC being OP and stomping everything."
-date: 2022-04-15
+\date: 2022-04-15
 categories: [reviews]
 review: C
 weight: 34